billspat/osxscripts/README.md

 handful of bash etc scripts for os x that I use for work.
 *And a way to try out github.*

+Note these work with 10.7 and not tested on later OS X

 contents
 ---------